-These investments represent a maximum of 20% of the Sub-Fund's investments and will consist of:
+These investments represent a maximum of 20% of the Sub-Fund's investments and will consist of: Cash:

-- Cash: - Derivatives, in order to gain exposure to the Basket Energy Strategic Metals Index, composed of the following metals: Aluminium, Lead, Palladium, Platinum, Silver, Nickel, Zinc and Copper.
-A basic long position is set up, based on swaps on the Basket Energy Metals Strategy Index.
-This index is made up of futures contracts on the following metals selected, with the following initial allocation: 14% Aluminium, 8% Lead, 8% Palladium, 14% Platinum, 14% Silver, 14% Nickel, 14% Zinc and 14% Copper (these data are correct as at January 1st 2023; they will change based on the index methodology).
+Derivatives, so as to gain exposure to the Basket Precious Metals Index, made up of the following metals: Gold, Silver, Platinum, Palladium.
+A basic long position is set up, based on swaps on the Basket Precious Metals Strategy index.
+This index is made up of futures contracts on the main selected precious metals and on interest rates with the following allocation: 35% Gold - 20% Silver - 20% Platinum - 20% Palladium - 5% 3-month SOFR